 Bettina Pesch studied Media, Ethnology, Industrial, Commercial and Social Law before she graduated in Industrial and Media Law in 1985.
 She dedicated a part of her career to the opera field and worked with various houses such as Deutsche Oper am Rhein or Oper Leipzig.
 She has always developed European and international projects to promote cooperations for opera and musicals.
 Bettina Pesch also committed herself in both economic leadership and legal structure of the organisations she worked with.
 From 2001 to 2006, Bettina Pesch worked as General Director of Rundfunkorchester & Chöre GmbH Berlin.
 She then became the General and Executive Director of Theater Dortmund until 2017, when she joined Theater Magdeburg as Administrative Director & Deputy General Director.

-ETC Board Member, General Manager & Artistic Director of Croatian National Theatre Zagreb/Croatia until end of August 2022
+ETC Board Member, Former General Manager & Artistic Director of Croatian National Theatre Zagreb/Croatia

 Dubravka Vrgoč started her career as a theatre critic and journalist, and soon afterwards contributed as author and scriptwriter to various TV and radio programmes.
 She completed her studies as dramaturge at the University of Zagreb (Croatia).
 Throughout the last 20 years, she acted as jury or board member of diverse Croatian cultural activities with an international profile such as the “International Puppet Festival”, the Croatian centre of ITI-Unesco, or the “Croatian Drama Festival”.
 Dubravka Vrgoč worked for the Ministry of Foreign Affairs with the Croatian government and as international relations advisor for the cultural department of the City of Zagreb.
 She conducted research projects on “Theatre for the 21st century” in London and in New York, has been invited to numerous meetings and conferences as Croatian cultural expert organised by the Council of Europe or UNESCO and has ever since strongly supported and engaged in youth work, both on a political and artistic level.